demizer/gds/doc/spec.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 When the first device is filled, the user will be asked to mount the second
+device.
+If the the current run is the first run, then the user will be prompted
-device and provide a name (if being run without a config).
-Once this is done
+for a device name.
+Once this is done the operation will continue until all the
-the operation will continue until all the data is copied.
-When the program is
+data is copied.
+When the program is finished, statistics are dumped to the
-finished, statistics are dumped to the console and a catalog file is saved to
+console and a catalog file is saved to the configuration directory in json
-the configuration directory in json format.
-The catalog file name contains the
+format.
+The catalog file name contains the date.
-date.

 Successive runs
 ~~~~~~~~~~~~~~~

-TODO
+It's been a few weeks and the user wants to update the backup, so they initiate todrives. todrives checks the mounted device and it is not similar to the device listed in the configuration file (based on saved UUID). todrives prompts the user to mount a correct device, or force overwrite of the currently mounted device.
+The user wants to replace the device, so they select "Force overwrite". todrives updates the configuration for the new device and begins syncing the data.

+Once the new device is filled, todrives prompts the user to mount the second device.
+The new device was larger, so some of the files that were on the second device are now on the first device, so todrives removes those files, but there still are some files that need to be updated on the second device. todrives uses the rsync algorithm to sync the changed files efficiently.
+The process continues until done.

 Missing catalog file
 --------------------